nopaccelerate-official/nop-extension-docs/docs/UniversalZipCode/Help.md

 ### Need Help?
 Contact Support

-If you face any issues, you can:
+If you encounter any issues, you can:

 - Email us at **support@nopaccelerate.com**
 - Or use the support form: